cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 * Create a directory for your posts other than *content* directory
 * Copy *themes/default* to a new location

 Posts in *content* directory are documentation for mdcms.
 We may alter posts there to reflect changes we make for mdcms.
-Therefore, you should store your own posts to a location other than *content* directory, setting *setting.php* accordingly to prevent unintentional changes on your content.
+Therefore, you should store your own posts to a location other than *content* directory to prevent unintentional changes on your content.
+Remember to alter related setting as well.

 Similiarly, the theme located in *themes/default* are builtin theme for mdcms.
 We may change layouts, styles or widgets there.
-If you desire to modify anything for your need, you should create a copy of *default* theme of mdcms to a new location, adding your modifications there.
-Remember to set *setting.php* to reflect your change.
+If you desire to modify anything for your need, you should create a copy of *default* theme of mdcms to a new location, adding your modifications there Update related setting to reflect your change.

 ## Stick to Specific Version of mdcms